-PAGE

-Cer tifica te of Interested Entities and Persons2-4

-ion of Jacob P. Austin Regarding Reporter's ipts of Hearings Pursuant to CRC 8.486(b)(3) 5-7

-Tab ole of Contents

-Tab ole of Authorities

-Ope ening Summary

-I. INT TRODUCTION
+I. IN INTRODUCTION

-A. OVERVIEW15
+A. OVERVIEW

-B. AN IMMEDIATE STAY SHOULD ISSUE
+В. AN IMMEDIATE STAY SHOULD ISSUE

 C. WHY WRIT RELIEF SHOULD BE GRANTED

-D. ISSUE PRESENTED
+D. Issue Presented

-E. Counsel's Request
+E. COUNSEL'S REQUEST

 F. AUTHENTICITY OF EXHIBITS

 II.
-TERIAL FACTUAL AND PROCEDURAL CKGROUND.
-25
+TERIAL FACTUAL AND PROCEDURAL ACKGROUND

 A. NEGOTIATIONS FOR THE PROPERTY

-B. THE JOINT VENTURE AGREEMENT IS FORMED
+В. THE JOINT-VENTURE AGREEMENT IS FORMED

 C. GERACI BREACHES THE JVA AND ATTEMPTS TO DEPRIVE PETITIONER OF HIS BARGAINED-FOR EQUITY POSITION IN THE BUSINESS

 D. GERACI FILES A COMPLAINT ALLEGING THE NOVEMBER DOCUMENT IS THE "FINAL AGREEMENT"

-E. PETITIONER'S EX PARTE APPLICATION AND COUNSEL'S ETHICAL DILEMMA
+E. PETITIONER'S Ex Parte Application and Counsel's Ethical Dilemma

+F. THE MOTION TO EXPUNGE THE LIS PENDENS ON PETITIONER'S PROPERTY

+G. THE MOTION FOR JUDGMENT ON THE PLEADINGS (MJOP)

+H. STATEMENT OF DISQUALIFICATION AND COMPLAINTS TO THE CALIFORNIA STATE BAR ETHICS COMMITTEE

+III.
+STA ANDARD OF REVIEW

+IV.
+AR GUMENT

-F. THE MOTION TO EXPUNGE THE LIS PENDENS ON PETITIONER'S PROPERTY G. THE MOTION FOR JUDGMENT ON THE PLEADINGS (MJOP) 4 Н. STATEMENT OF DISQUALIFICATION AND COMPLAINTS TO THE CALIFORNIA STATE BAR ETHICS COMMITTEE III.
-STA ANDARD OF REVIEW4 IV.
-ARC GUMENT4 A. RESPONDENT HAS ABUSED ITS DISCRETION IN REPEATEDLY FINDING THE NOVEMBER DOCUMENT IS A COMPLETELY INTEGRATED AGREEMENT 1.
-Step One: Did the Parties intend the writing to be a complet or partial integration? a.
-The November Document does not appear to be a find agreement4 b.
-The November Document does not contain an integration clause c.
-The terms of the oral JVA do not contradict the Novembe Document d.
-The oral agreement - the JVA - would not have been included in the November Document that was meant to be a receipt e.
-A fact finder would not be misled by the admission of th Confirmation Email and other parol evidence 5 f.
-Geraci's course of performance and conduct explains th meaning of the November Document - it was meant to b a receipt g.
-The circumstances at the time of writing clearly prove the parties did not intend the November Document to be completely integrated agreement
+The ETR IAL COURT HAS ABUSED ITS DISCRETION IN Ref PEAT EDLY FINDING THE NOVEMBER DOCUMENT IS A CO MPLETELY INTEGRATED AGREEMENT 1.
+Step One: Did the Parties intend the writing to be a comport or partial integration? а.
+The November Document does not appear to be a final agreement b.
+The November Document does not contain an integration clause С. The terms of the oral JVA do not contradict the November Document. d.
+The oral agreement - the JVA - would not have been included in the November Document that was meant to be a receipt е.
+A fact finder would not be misled by the admission of the Confirmation Email and other parol evidence f.
+Geraci's course of performance and conduct explains the meaning of the November Document - it was meant to be a receipt g.
+The circumstances at the time of writing clearly prove the parties did not intend the November Document to be a completely integrated agreement 2.
+Step Two: If there is an integration, is the parol evidence being offered consistent with the writing, either: (i) to explain or interpret the agreement by proving a meaning to which the language of the writing is reasonably susceptible; or (ii) to show a collateral oral agreement that was "naturally" made as a separate agreement?
+3. The e Oral Disavowment is barred by the PER